knightazura/ghost-sdk/Home.md

 Ghost is a free, open and simple blogging platform.
 It aims to enable digital publishing for the masses, and it's built in Node.js.

 You can find out more by taking a look at our [Roadmap](wiki/Roadmap) or the [planned features](wiki/Planned-Features) listing.
-Alternatively, take a look at the [features](http://ghost.org/features) page on our community site, or checkout the [Ghost Guide](http://docs.ghost.org).
+Alternatively, take a look at the [features](http://ghost.org/features) page on our community site, or check out the [Ghost Guide](http://docs.ghost.org).

 ## How do I start contributing?
 The following documents are intended to provide all the information you need for working with the Ghost code base.